wilaw/carp/draft-law-moq-carp.md

 ### Metadata signalling of earliest presentation time
 When the key name of a key=value pair is "EARLIEST_PTS", the value indicates the earliest media presentation timestamp rounded to the nearest millisecond of all media samples in the Object.
-The namesapce-prefixed key is "timeline:metadata:carp.SAP_TYPE".
+The namespace-prefixed key is "timeline:metadata:carp.SAP_TYPE".

 WWhen the SAP type the Object begins with is 2 or 3, the EARLIEST_PTS key SHOULD be present.